JimKing100/PrivacyContest/README.md

 #### src

-- globals.py
+- globals.py - global variables used to improve speed.
-- main.py
+- main.py - the main program
-- simulate_row.py
+- simulate_row.py - creates a row of simulated data
-- utilities.py
+- utilities.py - a collection of eight functions for pre-processing, population (bin) creation and weight creation

 #### other files

-- writeup.pdf
+- writeup.pdf - contains documentation and explanation for the algorithm including a mathematical privacy proof.
-- requirements.txt
+- requirements.txt - a pip dependency file

+### Setup and Running the Code

+The environment can be setup using requirements.txt or simply use python 3.8.5+ with the following packages: pandas, numpy, json, pathlib, loguru, random.

+Assuming you have the data and parameters files (ground_truth.csv and parameters.json) used in the competition, set the paths in the first 21 lines of code in main.py to correspond to your configuration.

+Run the code: python main.py